bwu62/stat240-revamp/docs/06-data-visualization.md

 ## Palmer penguins

 To properly demonstrate some of these plots, we need a slightly more feature-rich dataset.
 Let's import the [Palmer penguins](https://allisonhorst.github.io/palmerpenguins) dataset which is readily usable and has a good set of variables.^[Thanks to Hadley Wickham's excellent [R4DS](https://r4ds.hadley.nz/data-visualize) for the inspiration!]
-You can either get it from the `palmerpenguins` package or import/download from here: [`penguins.csv`](data/penguins.csv).
+I've removed a few rows with NAs for our convenience, here's a link to the file: [`penguins.csv`](data/penguins.csv).

 [![](https://allisonhorst.github.io/palmerpenguins/reference/figures/lter_penguins.png){.i6}](https://allisonhorst.github.io/palmerpenguins/articles/art.html)